-A representative pattern for this character zone is symbolized with the use of shade or trellis structures and specialty or unique pre-cast concrete pavers (or similar) or other techniques that create shaded "outdoor rooms."
-The intent is to encourage the extension of the adjacent resort property's design character into the right-of-way's landscape/streetscape.
+The intent of this Character Zone is to encourage the extension of the adjacent resort property's design character into the right-of-way's landscape/ streetscape.
 Doing so will allow the development of resort style landscape settings that deepen the front yard, common area, and entries to the resorts.